SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 ### When Downloading DAEMON Tools, windows defender stopped with a warning of PUA:Win32/Puamson

-This should be no issues.
-From what i can tell, its mostly a warning that its an ad based malware but from what i can tell.
-It should be safe.
-Make an exception and download a general anti-virus like MalwareBytes to make scans just to be safe!
-Make sure to close MalwareBytes before installing DTLite, then after installation, run malwarebytes and do a scan.
+From what i can tell, it's mostly a warning that its an ad based malware, it should be safe to continue due to it bundling a crappy **VPN** service.
+Make it an exception and download a general antivirus like MalwareBytes to make scans just to be safe!
+Make sure to fully close MalwareBytes before installing DTLite, then after installation, run malwarebytes and do a scan.